A sting in the tail of benefits reform: Universal Credit and the CRU

 The role of the CRU will be familiar to all those who work in claims.
 The CRU, part of the Department of Work and Pensions, has to be notified by compensators when a claim for damages arising from accident or injury is submitted.
 Benefits paid as a result are recorded and if compensation is subsequently awarded or paid, compensators are liable to repay those benefits paid as a result of the accident or injury.
 In ‘like for like’ cases, compensation payments are offset against benefits received to ensure that claimants are not over-compensated.

 The Act legislated for the introduction of UC which replaced and combined the six benefits listed above.
-At the same time, the Social Security (Recovery of Benefits) Act 1997 (which governs all key legal issues relating to benefits recovery and the CRU) was amended so that UC became a benefit which was recoverable from and payable by compensators.
-The roll out of UC began in 2013 but it has been dogged by difficulties, albeit by October 2018, it was estimated that more than one million households were receiving UC.
-With the passage of time, UC is now starting to appear on CRBs as a single payment which is repayable by compensators making payments to claimants.
+At the same time, the Social Security (Recovery of Benefits) Act 1997 (which governs all key legal issues relating to benefits recovery and the CRU) was amended so that UC became a benefit that was recoverable from and payable by compensators.
+The rollout of UC began in 2013 but it has been dogged by difficulties, albeit by October 2018, it was estimated that more than one million households were receiving UC.
+With the passage of time, UC is now starting to appear on CRBs as a single payment that is repayable by compensators making payments to claimants.

 Where, under the old scheme, the six benefits detailed above were listed separately — so it was immediately apparent which fell to be repaid as having been paid as a result of the accident or injury — under the new rules, UC is listed simply as one payment, even though made up of a number of component parts.
 The crucial issue is, however, that for the purposes of CRBs and repayment by compensators, the UC payment cannot be broken down into its constituent parts and therefore the UC amount which is listed falls to be repaid in its entirety.